Andrey-1313/xml_rztk/README.md

 ###### Used to:
 * create unique digit product id
-* read image files names and compare them to product names to link img to product
+* read image files names and compare them to product names for linking img
 * analyze RGB img map and define prevailing colors